MicrosoftEdge/MSEdgeExplainers/CrashReporting/AddStackToCrashReports.md

 ### Security

-Just like `Error.prototype.stack`, stack frames from cross-domain scripts that were not loaded with CORS must be omitted.
+Just like `Error.prototype.stack`, stack frames & script hashes from cross-domain scripts that were not loaded with CORS must be omitted.

 ## References & acknowledgements